CITY ROOT

 Typewriter #5 “I am here.”
 2012 Charcoal, Washi, Typewriter, Resin 13 ¾ x 13 ¾ x 11 ½ in.

-“I am Here” refers to an enigma: the moment she declares, “I am here,” in the present, that moment becomes the past and she is no longer here.
-Instead, she was there, in that place at that specific moment in time.
-The ‘K’ and ‘O’ are left unwrapped, for “koko’ meaning ‘here’ in Japanese.
+“I am Here” points to a quiet enigma: the moment she says “I am here,” it has already passed—she is no longer here, but was there, at that specific place and time.
+The letters “K” and “O” are left unwrapped, evoking koko, the Japanese word for “here.”

 Broken Typewriter: “yes, you can.”
 2006 Charcoal, Washi, Typewriter, Resin 13 ½ x 13 ½ x 11 in.